solo-io/gloo/docs/content/installation/advanced_configuration/wasm.md

 To find our more information about WASM filters, and how to build/run them check out [`wasm`](https://github.com/solo-io/wasm).

-`wasme` is a tool for building and deploying Envoy WASM filters, in Gloo, and in vanilla Envoy.
+`wasme` is a tool for building and deploying Envoy WASM filters, in Gloo Edge, and in vanilla Envoy.
 Much more detailed information can be found there on how the filters work.

-To find more information about WASM filters, and find more filters which can be included in Gloo check out [WebAssembly Hub!](https://webassemblyhub.io/).
+To find more information about WASM filters, and find more filters which can be included in Gloo Edge check out [WebAssembly Hub!](https://webassemblyhub.io/).